b-state/hdm-react-lecture/README.md

 ![Food Category](exersice-resources/readme-images/food-category.png)

 Your task is to make the FoodButtons work.
 Add them to app.js, use states to store the selected category and have the foodList updated accordingly.
+Make sure to match the category names of the buttons with the names from the allFood array.
+You can use [this](./exersice-resources/allButtons.js) to create the buttons.

 Get some [hints](#exercise-2-hints).